 The following policy and procedures are not based on a lack of trust in workers, but are intended to protect our preschoolers, children, youth, workers, employees, volunteers and the entire church body.
 Careful and confidential documentation is essential to show compliance with policies, to verify information as needed, and to have an accurate record in the case of an incident.

-Safe Sanctuary certification renewal is required every two years.
+Safe Sanctuary certification renewal is required every year.
 For more information please contact the church office at 281.463.2330.
 Training is held in the Family Life Center, Room 102 unless otherwise noted.

 Please review our Safe Sanctuary Policy and complete Appendix C, D, F, G-2 and H prior to attending a training session.

 © 2017 Bear Creek United Methodist Church.
 All rights reserved.
 Web Design and Hosting by zAAngMedia